scrapy/scrapy/docs/topics/architecture.rst

 ----------

-The Downloader is responsible for fetching web pages and feeding them to the engine which, in turns, feeds them to the spiders.
+The Downloader is responsible for fetching web pages and feeding them to the engine which, in turn, feeds them to the spiders.

 Spiders
 -------

-Spiders are custom classes written by Scrapy users to parse response and extract items (aka scraped items) from them or additional URLs (requests) to follow.
+Spiders are custom classes written by Scrapy users to parse responses and extract items (aka scraped items) from them or additional URLs (requests) to follow.
 Each spider is able to handle a specific domain (or group of domains).
 For more information see :ref:`topics-spiders`.